peterpih/tidydata/CodeBook.md

 - Certain specified variables were extracted from the combined data set, variables containing mean() and std() forming a subset of 66 variables from the original 561 variables
 - Feature variable names were expanded for readability
 - Activity labels were were added in place if activity id codes for readability
+- None of the units of measurement have been changed from the original data set

 ### Naming of Feature Variables